zemian/zemian.github.io/readme.md

 Folder structure:

-  src - Markdown files that generate content (root level) src/blog - Markdown files that generate blog specific content src/_includes - Nunchucks template files static - Static files to be copy into output dir
+  src - Source of various contents src/blog - Blog posts content in Markdown format. src/_includes - Templates and layouts in Nunjucks format. static - Static files to be copied into output as pass-through.

 ## Writing Blog